 Tech needs to have less skill anxiety.
 We don't want to overpromise or even suggest that you "must have these skills".
 That would be non-sense.
 Instead we just hope to show you tools and thoughts that might make your professional life more enjoyable.

-No experience points, paid-for certificates or pressure, just short videos and code snippets.
+No experience points, paid-for certificates or pressure, just short videos and code snippets that respect your time.

 2. Patience and Iteration